 2: Press the base ingredients into the bottom of the lined pan.
 Freeze.

 3: Add the caramel filling ingredients to a large sauce pan.
-Make it.
+Make it on the stove.

 4: Take the base out from the freezer and place chopped bananas over it.

-5: Pour the caramel over the base and bananas.
+5: Pour the caramel over the crust and bananas.
 Refrigerate.

 6: Take out from the fridge.